The 5 top customer service AI platforms I tested in 2026: What you need to know

 • Suite Professional: $115/agent/month (billed annually).
 Unlocks more advanced features.

-• Advanced AI Add-on: To get the most powerful features, like agents that can truly act on their own, you have to buy an extra add-on that can significantly bump up the cost.
+• Advanced AI Add-on: To get the most powerful features, like agents that can truly act on their own, Zendesk offers an add-on option to enhance your capabilities further.

-Gorgias is the go-to for ecommerce businesses, especially if you're on Shopify.
+Gorgias is a popular choice for ecommerce businesses, especially if you're on Shopify.
 Its superpower is how deeply it connects with ecommerce platforms.
 It can pull up order details, process returns, and answer "Where is my order?" with real data, not just generic responses.

 Pros: